hpc-carpentry/hpc-chapel/episodes/14-parallel-case-study.md

 the code's flow.
 When the program starts, the main thread does all the declarations and initialisations, and then, it enters the main loop of the simulation (the **_while loop_**).
 Inside this loop, the parallel tasks are launched for the first time.
-When these tasks finish their computations, the main task resumes its execution, it updates `curdif`, and everything is repeated again.
+When these tasks finish their computations, the main task resumes its execution, it updates `delta`, and everything is repeated again.
 So, in essence, parallel tasks are launched and resumed 7750 times, which introduces a significant amount of overhead (the time the system needs to effectively start and destroy threads in the specific hardware, at each iteration of the while loop).